 This stunning, eco-friendly boat represents a floating home, not a hotel, where you’ll feel completely relaxed thanks to the valet diving service, flexible itineraries and the boat’s go-with-the-flow attitude.

 With a maximum of 8 passengers on board, Kira Kira specializes in bespoke, super intimate trips.
-The beauty of a flexible schedule is that you’ll never queue for a dive site either, or share the site with another group.
+The beauty of a flexible schedule is that you’ll never queue for a dive site, or share the site with another group.
 Two dives down and don’t fancy the third?
 The crew will strap kayaks onto the back of the boat and search for a wild beach to explore instead, where baby white tips swim around your ankles in the shallows.

 The boat is completely solar-powered, so it has no unnatural air-con, making it both eco-friendly and breathtakingly quiet.
 Cabins are comfortably vented, but you can sleep on deck below the stars any time you like – it’s a rare pleasure.